How to Make Homemade Cottage Cheese

 • Slotted spoon

-Note: Many people are also under the impression that you need to use raw milk to make cottage cheese, but this is not true.
-In fact, you can use any kind of milk when making homemade cottage cheese, and that includes milk that's about to go sour.
+Note: Many people also think you need to use raw milk, but this isn’t true.
+You can use any kind of milk when making homemade cottage cheese.

-The science is simple: You heat milk on a stove and the natural bacteria make enough acid for the cheese to curdle.
-If you want to accelerate the process, you can use vinegar (acid) to curdle it faster.
+The science is simple: You heat milk on a stove, and the natural bacteria make enough acid for the cheese to curdle.
+To accelerate the process, you can use vinegar (acid) to curdle it faster.
 These curds are cooked, cut, then washed.
-Whey, which is naturally produced by cheese making, is naturally sour so when you wash the cheese it makes it sweet.
+Whey, naturally produced by cheese making, is sour.
+So when you wash the cheese, it makes it sweet.

 Step 1: Heat the Milk

 Pour one gallon of milk of your choice into a large and heavy pot.
-Heat up the pot to about 190 degrees Fahrenheit.
-Use either a wooden spoon or a whisk to gently stir from time to time so the milk on the bottom of the pot doesn't burn.
-If it does start to burn, take it quickly off the burner and let it cool off a bit.
+Heat the pot to about 190°F. Use a wooden spoon or a whisk to gently stir from time to time so the milk doesn't burn.
+If it does start to get too hot, remove it from the burner and let it cool.
 Replace the milk if necessary.

 Step 2: Remove from Heat

-Once the milk has been heated to temperature, remove the pot from the heat.
-If you remove it prematurely, your cheese may not curdle.
-If you do not remove it in time, you will get very small curds, a low yield, and your cheese will be tough and chewy.
+Once the milk reaches 190°F, remove it from the stove.
+If you do this too soon, the cheese may not curdle.
+If you remove it too late, you’ll get very small curds, a low yield, and your cheese will be tough and chewy.

 Step 3: Mix in Acid, then Rest